-“General impression about the event” is a field you most certainly come across in event survey templates.
-This universal question makes attendees sum up their thoughts letting you know if this event was a success or you still have some work to do.
+"General impression about the event" is a field you most certainly come across in event survey templates.
+This universal question makes participants sum up their thoughts letting you know if this event was a success or you still have some work to do.

 An event has many aspects: content, materials, performance, organization.
 Naturally, trying to go into the details of each aspect would make your form painfully long.

 Ask about everything.
 One way is to try and cover them all equally.
 For example, you can ask attendees to rate each topic and ask if they have any suggestions on how to improve it.
 If there was any problem, you will be able to pinpoint where.
-But it will only work if a respondent has formed a concrete opinion on this matter.
-If they haven’t reached a conclusion yet, you will need to guide them to it.
+But it will only work if a student has formed a concrete opinion on this matter.
+If they haven't reached a conclusion yet, you will need to guide them to it.

-If an event has been altered, you can shift the attention on these changes.
+If an event has been altered, you can shift the attention to these changes.
 For example, you have moved your events to a new location.
 Then it would be worth asking more about it to see if it was a good choice.